anis-agwan/MyReading-App/README.md

-# MyReading-App Project
+# MyReads-App Project

-This React App is a project for Udacity's React Nanodegree.
+This is a React bookshelf app.
+It allows us to categorize the books by adding them to 3 different shelfes, which are Currrently Reading, Want To Read and Read.
+It has a home page, where a user can see all the shelfs and a serach page to search books and add them to the shelfs a user want to.

 ## About the App
 The project was started with a template providing a static example of the CSS and HTML markup that was needed, but without any of the React code that was needed to complete the project.
 I aimed to add interactivity to the app by refactoring the static code in the template.